dylanfisher/forest/README.md

 Admin

-- [ ] add select2 with remote ajax selects
+- [ ] add select2 with remote ajax selects, automatically infer path to avoid manual setup for each association input
 - [ ] purge cache button
 - [ ] reset password and/or change password when editing user profile
 - [ ] email confirmations for user related actions